PatrickHK24/BigData/README.md

 ORDER BY job_count DESC
 LIMIT 10;
 ```
-As regularly checking the career site of multiple companies could be incnovenient, the next analysis will focus on remote friendly job platforms.
+As regularly checking the career site of multiple companies could be inconvenient, the next analysis will focus on remote friendly job platforms.

 ### 5. Where to apply for remote analyst jobs?
 LinkedIn had by far the highest number of remote Business/Data Analyst jobs published in 2023, among the job platforms available in the dataset.
 Indeed and ZipRecruiter are a distant second and third.

-#### *Top 6 Job Platforms for Remote Data Analyst & Business Analyst Roles (2023)*
+#### *Top 6 Job Platforms for Remote Data Analyst & Business Analyst Roles*

 | Job Platform       | Job Published Count |
 |--------------------|---------------------|